 Housing adjustments are determined by the Office of Residence Life.
 Please refer to the Residence Life 'Moving Out' guide.
 Look for the FAQ 'My student is leaving the residence halls during the semester.
 How will my student's bill be adjusted?'

-It is College policy to hold the enrolled student liable for charges incurred, therefore in the case of refunding any overpayment, refund checks will be issued in the name of the student.
+It is university policy to hold the enrolled student liable for charges incurred, therefore in the case of refunding any overpayment, refund checks will be issued in the name of the student.

 Part-time students who withdraw completely within the first school week of the semester are eligible for a full refund of tuition and fees.
 After the first week, the amount of the tuition and fees to be charged will follow the full-time withdrawal schedule.

-Students will not be eligible for any refund of tuition if required to withdraw from the College.
+Students will not be eligible for any refund of tuition if required to withdraw from the university.

 FlexTrack/Part-time students - withdrawal from a course